abberdeen/circuitid-csharp/docs/ConversationMessagesApi.md

 ## CreateConversationMessage

-> GetConversationMessage200Response CreateConversationMessage (Conversationmessages conversationmessages)
+> GetConversationMessage200Response CreateConversationMessage (ConversationmessagesCreateOrPatch conversationmessagesCreateOrPatch)

 Create a new object